-Home Emissions
+Home Emissions Tracking

-Electricity
+Electricity Baseline

 Most electric utilities have an online portal where you can access all the past utility bills which list the kWh per month.

-Simply add up the total kWh per month over the past 12 months and you will get your total annual electricity consumption.
+To find your annual baseline electricity use simply add up the total kWh per month over the past 12 months and you will get your total annual electricity consumption.
 This number is likely to be between 2000 and 30,000 kWh/year.

 *For those of you questioning the 0.346 factor: this is a national average.
 It is possible to be more accurate but also more complicated so for the purposes of Climate Responsible, we are defaulting to simplification.